INSIDE THE MIND OF A COLORIST

 Tell us about a typical day when you're working on a project.

 My day starts with my morning routine that involves meditation.
-I have become increasingly aware of how much my inner mood can affect my decision making in the suite, and I try to calm my mind before entering the grading theatre.
-Once in the theatre, I create a zone that is a mobile phone, e-mail and interruption free and so dive deep into the world of colors and emotions.
+I have become increasingly aware of how much my inner mood can affect my decision making in the suite, and I try to calm my mind before entering the grading theater.
+Once in the theater, I create a zone that is a mobile phone, e-mail and interruption free and so dive deep into the world of colors and emotions.
 I usually build a rigid schedule at the beginning of the project that allows us to stay focused on the result and to complete the project on time and the budget.
 My approach is always to paint with a broad brush first and then to gradually attend to details that go beyond simple color balance and manipulation.
 I tend to work with a team of assistants, colorists and VFX artists.
 Throughout the day I schedule 3-4 breaks that allow me to reconnect with my team, producer and the outside world.
 My days can be long sometimes as inspiration could come unexpectedly late at night, but this is more an exception than a rule.

 What’s your favorite project that you’ve worked on and why?